Zhiyi-Zhang/NDN-Security-Guide/2-2-nac.rst

     manager.addSchedule("schedule1", schedule);
     manager.deleteSchedule("schedule1");

-  4. Adding/Removing authorised consumers
+  4. Adding/Removing authorized consumers

-  All the authorised consumer is binded with a schedule.
+  All the authorized consumer is bound with a schedule.
 The consumer's access is based on the schedule.
-Adding/removing consumer is to add/remove consumer's certifciate.
+Adding/removing consumer is to add/remove consumer's certificate.
 Assume we have Alice whose certificate is ``/group/member/alice/KEY/123/NDNCERT/123`` (Here we call it ``certAlice``) and Bob whose certificate is ``/group/member/bob/KEY/123/NDNCERT/123`` (Here we call it ``certBob``).

   .. code-block:: cpp